simplegeo/java-simplegeo/README.markdown

 Running `ant dist` will generate jars and JavaDocs.

 Currently, there is only one example located in _examples_.
 There will be more to come.
 The unit tests in _tests_ should also provide as examples.
+In order for unit tests to be successful, you must replace three static fields in _tests/com/simplegeo/client/test/TestEnvironment.java_: TESTING_LAYER, ACCESS_KEY and SECRETY_KEY.

 CHANGES FROM PREVIOUS VERSIONS:
 --------------------------------------------------------------------------------
+Version 0.1.1
+- Added license

 ### Copyright (C) 2010 SimpleGeo Inc. All rights reserved.